 Referrals for health care.

-*The WIC Program is an equal opportunity provider.
+*The WIC program is an equal opportunity provider and employer.

 South Central Public Health District offers breastfeeding mothers counseling and guidance through WIC (Women, Infants and Children's Supplemental Food Program).

 Breastfeeding enhances optimal brain development provided by nutrients and interaction.

 Breastfeeding protects babies from illnesses that can cause malnutrition, and learning and hearing difficulties.